PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: Experiments

 \section{Experiments}

 \textbf{Physical Prior Validation.} We first verify whether the proposed physical prior can emerge in a standard backbone without any explicit physics-guided module.

-We train a UNet on LEVIR-CD and track the SVE of difference features $D{=}F_2{-}F_1$ at four representative layers: the deepest encoder stage (Encoder-4) and three decoder stages (Decoder-1, Decoder-2, and Decoder-3).
-Features are partitioned into $8{\times}8$ spatial patches and grouped by ground-truth labels.
+We train a U-Net~\citep{ronneberger2015unet} on LEVIR-CD and track the SVE of difference features $D{=}F_2{-}F_1$ at the deepest encoder stage (Encoder-4) and three decoder stages (Decoder-1, Decoder-2, and Decoder-3).
+Features are partitioned into $8{\times}8$ spatial patches and grouped by ground truth.

 Figure~\ref{fig:unet_sve} shows a clear trend: changed and unchanged patches are close in Encoder-4 and Decoder-1, then separate in Decoder-2, and diverge most in Decoder-3.
 The unchanged curve keeps decreasing while the changed curve remains in a higher band, indicating that decoding suppresses nuisance complexity while preserving structurally rich change cues.
 This behavior supports the physical prior used in our method under progressive decoding refinement.